 For all you marsala lovers out there, this is the recipe you’ve been waiting for.
 Penne marsala with sausage and rosemary.
 So, you are probably wondering why I use sausage and not chicken.
 For some reason, I am not a fan of chicken in my pasta.
-Shrimp, I love…sausage or meatballs, of course, chicken I can take or leave.
+Shrimp, I love (check out this recipe)…sausage or meatballs, of course, chicken I can take or leave.
 Not sure why…I guess it is just one of my hangups.
 Anyway, lets get down to business.
+This recipe is out of this world.
+It is also something different, not a recipe that you come across everyday.
+It will wow your taste buds and will become a top request by the fam (kids included).

 Penne marsala is an earthy, hearty pasta dish to enjoy for dinner.